Jonah: In Judaism

 Teshuva – the ability to repent and be forgiven by God – is a prominent idea in Jewish thought.
 This concept is developed in the Book of Jonah: Jonah, the son of truth (the name of his father "Amitai" in Hebrew means truth), refuses to ask the people of Nineveh to repent.
 He seeks the truth only, and not forgiveness.
-When forced to go, his call is heard loud and clear.
-The people of Nineveh repent ecstatically, "fasting, including the sheep," and the Jewish scripts are critical of this.
+When forced to go, his call is heard loud and clear, and the people of Nineveh repent ecstatically, "fasting, including the sheep", and the Jewish text is critical of this.
 The Book of Jonah also highlights the sometimes unstable relationship between two religious needs: comfort and truth.

+Twelfth-century Jewish rabbi and explorer Petachiah of Regensburg visited Jonah's tomb during his visit to the Holy Land, and wrote: "There is a beautiful palace built over it.
+Near it is a pleasure garden wherein all kinds of fruit are found.
+The keeper of the pleasure garden is a Gentile.
+Nevertheless, when Gentiles come there he gives them no fruit, but when Jews come he gives them a friendly reception, saying, Jonah, son of Amittai, was a Jew, therefore it is due to you to partake of what is his, and then gives to the Jews to eat thereof."
+Petachiah did not provide details about the exact location of the tomb.

 In Christianity

 In the Book of Tobit

-Jonah is mentioned twice in the fourteenth chapter of the deuterocanonical Book of Tobit, the conclusion of which finds Tobit's son, Tobias, rejoicing at the news of Nineveh's destruction by Nebuchadnezzar and Ahasuerus in apparent fulfillment of Jonah's prophecy against the Assyrian capital.
+Jonah is mentioned twice in the fourteenth chapter of the Vaticanus version of deuterocanonical Book of Tobit, the conclusion of which finds Tobit's son, Tobias, rejoicing at the news of Nineveh's destruction by Nebuchadnezzar and Ahasuerus in apparent fulfillment of Jonah's prophecy against the Assyrian capital.
+The Codex Sinaiticus version of the book, which is longer and aligns more closely with the Dead Sea Scrolls, refers to Nahum instead of Jonah, as well as Cyaxares instead of Nebuchadnezzar and Ahasuerus.
+This more reliable version of the story is the basis for most modern translations.